c-brenn/proxy/README.md

 ## Running It

-Use `mix serve` to start the proxy server on port 8080.
+Use `mix proxy.server` to start the proxy server on port 8080.